-4.1.
-Policy: The Science Party has a policy of maintaining the existing facilities at the Open Pool Australian Lightwater reactor (OPAL).
+4.1: The Science Party has a policy of maintaining the existing facilities at the Open Pool Australian Lightwater reactor (OPAL; the Lucas Heights reactor).

 The Science Party has a separate Space Policy detailing the steps that Australia should take into this field, which would benefit both Australia and the space industry.

 6.1: Any publication of research in a paywalled research journal arising from Australian government funding must also be immediately published as Open Access.

 Any knowledge discovery facilitated by public funding should be available for public viewing.
 Universal access to current scientific knowledge also benefits science as it allows work to be examined from all angles.

 The Australian Research Council and the National Health and Medical Research Council have moderate Open Access policies.
 For research that they have funded, Open Access is required no later than one year after publication.
 Researchers must provide explanation if this is not possible for "legal or contractual obligations".

 A delay of one year is enough to stall progress in fast-paced areas of research.
 The ability to gain an exemption for "legal reasons" undermines the aim of Open Access.